hashicorp/design-system/website/docs/components/table/partials/accessibility/accessibility.md

 Since columns within the table header can control sorting within the table, the header column is not eligible to receive additional interactive elements such as tooltip/toggletip or other components that rely on interactivity to display content (nested interactive elements).

-If you feel you need to use a tooltip, then there probably isn't enough contextual information about the table or the label within the header isn't clear enough.
+If you feel you need to use a tooltip, then there probably isn’t enough contextual information about the table or the label within the header isn’t clear enough.

 ![Example of a nested tooltip within a table header](/assets/components/table/table-header_column-nested_tooltip.png)